Review of MedSailors Croatia Discovery: A Week Sailing from Split

 Sailing in Croatia from Split: MedSailors Croatia Discovery

-The first and last stop of the first day was Bobovišća on Brač island, about 2 hours drive away.
+The first and last stop of the first day was Bobovišća on Brač island, about a 2 hour drive away.

 It was a cute little village where, towards the sunset, we enjoyed swimming in the water, paddling around on the paddle board, and just getting to know each other.